harrisonMondragon/cpsc-453/README.md

 ## Troubleshooting

-- Make sure that Vulkan sdk is installed correctly.
+- Make sure that Vulkan SDK is installed correctly.
 You can verify this by running the vkCube application.
-(Installed automatically when you install Vulkan sdk)
+(Installed automatically when you install Vulkan SDK)

 - For Linux, you need to install build-essentials.